bit-player/deepdream-install-memo/readme.md

 Note that OS X comes with a preinstalled Python.
 As a matter of fact, it has four of them, versions 2.3 through 2.7.
 And I ordinarily use a different Python distribution, from Anaconda.
 But I believe most of the trouble I was having could be traced back to stray linkages to packages from the wrong Python version.
 Seemed safest and simplest for this experiment to run the Homebrew install.

-### Install Caffe and its dependencies
+### Preparing to install Caffe

-Now we're ready to get Caffe going.
-Following the [installation instructions](http://caffe.berkeleyvision.org/install_osx.html), we start with some dependencies:
+Following the [installation instructions](http://caffe.berkeleyvision.org/install_osx.html) for Caffe, we start with some dependencies:

     folio:~ bph$ brew install -vd snappy leveldb gflags glog szip lmdb